Skip to main content

 Why This Matters

-Alignment Training Helps Superficially
+Safety Training Helps Superficially

 AI labs use RLHF (Reinforcement Learning from Human Feedback) to reduce harmful outputs.
 Labs like OpenAI, Anthropic, and Meta apply this technique to make models safer.